About the Greater Mt Gravatt-Mansfield Lions Club

 Join us by Contacting us on the methods provided and see how much fun you can get out of supporting the community and having lasting friendships

-The History of Lions International Founder Melvin Jones
+History of Melvin Jones

 Melvin Jones was born on January 13, 1879 in Fort Thomas, Arizona, the son of a United States Army captain who commanded a troop of scouts.
 Later, his father was transferred and the family moved east.
 As a young man, Melvin Jones made his home in Chicago, Illinois, became associated with an insurance firm and in 1913 formed his own agency.